Apart from the Wuxia-inspired action, it was weird, almost corny, watching most parts of Mulan (2020) as a Chinese.

 And so I skipped Mulan (1998).
 I only watched the current live-action remake because, well, I like Liu Yifei.
 Her, ahem, political viewpoints aside, I think she’s gorgeous and great in medieval roles, especially Wuxia one.
 I consider her 2006 depiction of Xiao Long Nu as one of the best ever.

-As for the remake as a whole, well, it’s everything that I feared it would be.
-While the fight and battle sequences are superb, while the essence of the original tale is retained, it’s again one of those western shows full of cringe worthy, stilted “oriental talk” and tropes.
+Coming back to this live-action remake, well, it’s everything that I feared it would be.
+While the fight and battle sequences are superb, while the essence of the original tale is retained, it’s again one of those western shows full of cringe-worthy, stilted “oriental talk” and tropes.
 And an obsession with lamenting one of the worst inequalities in historical China.

 What I’m saying is, disrespectful as it might be to the original story, I expected some sort of story and character update in this remake.
 With all the accusations about western filmmakers pandering to the PRC market, I thought the overall story would have a more modern flavour too.
 Modern, if historically imaginative.

 Also, there’s a mistranslation at the end of the show.
-One that was really appalling to me.
+One that was unbelievably appalling to me.